acoli-repo/conll-rdf/README.md

 * empty lines as sentence separators (optional)
 * comments and headlines marked by `#` (optional)

-In particular, it supports _all_ TSV formats used in previous shared tasks of the Conference of Natural Language Learning ([CoNLL](https://www.conll.org)), the formats of the Universal Dependencies ([UD: CoNLL-U, CoNLL-U Plus](https://universaldependencies.org/)), Universal Morphologies ([UniMorph](https://unimorph.github.io/)) and Universal Propositions ([UP: skel format](https://github.com/System-T/UniversalPropositions)) initiatives, and those of [SketchEngine](https://www.sketchengine.eu/) and [CWB](http://cwb.sourceforge.net/).
-Some of these formats introduce special notations that extend the basic TSV model (e.g., XML tags).
-CoNLL-RDF does support these, as well.

 ## Contents

   * [What it can do](#what-it-can-do)